sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

                 BindMode.READ_ONLY)
 ```

-Using above container configuration, Testcontainers will create nginx server, with custom network called `nginx-network`
+Using the above container configuration, Testcontainers will create nginx server, with a custom network
+called `nginx-network`
-and mount `hello-world.html` into static Nginx repository.
+and mount `hello-world.html` into a static Nginx repository.
 It is possible to check all of that:

 ```groovy
 def "check nginx network"() {